HI-FRIENDS-SDC2/hi-friends/README.md

 [![Documentation Status](https://readthedocs.org/projects/hi-friends-sdc2/badge/?version=latest)](https://hi-friends-sdc2.readthedocs.io/en/latest/?badge=latest)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5167659.svg)](https://doi.org/10.5281/zenodo.5167659)

-# HI-FRIENDS team: participation in the SKA Data Challenge 2

-This repository contains the workflow used to find and characterize the HI sources in the data cube of the [SKA Data Challenge 2](https://sdc2.astronomers.skatelescope.org/).
-This is developed by the HI-FRIENDS team.
-The execution of the workflow was conducted in the [SP-SRC](https://spsrc-user-docs.readthedocs.io/en/latest/) cluster at the [IAA-CSIC](https://www.iaa.csic.es/en/).
-Documentation can be found in [HI-FRIENDS SDC2 Documentation](https://hi-friends-sdc2.readthedocs.io/en/latest/) (more details below).

 ## Summary

+This repository hosts a workflow to process HI data cubes produced by radio interferometers, in particular large data cubes produced by future instruments like the [SKA](https://www.skatelescope.org/).
+It extract radio sources and characterize their main properties.

 The workflow is managed and executed using [snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 It uses `spectral-cube` based on `dask` parallelization tool and `astropy` suite to divide the large cube in smaller pieces.
 On each of the subcubes, we execute [Sofia-2](https://github.com/SoFiA-Admin/SoFiA-2) for masking the subcubes, find sources and characterize their properties.
 Finally, the individual catalogs are cleaned, concatenated into a single catalog, and duplicates from the overlapping regions are eliminated.
 Some diagnostic plots are produced using Jupyter notebook.

+## HI-FRIENDS team: participation in the SKA Data Challenge 2

+This repository contains the workflow used to find and characterize the HI sources in the data cube of the [SKA Data Challenge 2](https://sdc2.astronomers.skatelescope.org/).
+This is developed by the HI-FRIENDS team.
+The execution of the workflow was conducted in the [SP-SRC](https://spsrc-user-docs.readthedocs.io/en/latest/) cluster at the [IAA-CSIC](https://www.iaa.csic.es/en/).
+Documentation can be found in [HI-FRIENDS SDC2 Documentation](https://hi-friends-sdc2.readthedocs.io/en/latest/) (more details below).

-### Accessibility to the workflow
+## Accessibility to the workflow

 Following [FAIR principles](https://www.go-fair.org/fair-principles/), we are trying to make the workflow as accessible as possible.
 The contents of this repository and the solution to participate in the SDC2 are published in this [Zenodo record](https://zenodo.org/badge/latestdoi/385866513).
 The snakemake workflow is also provided as a singularity and a docker container.
 The workflow is also published in [WorkflowHub](https://workflowhub.eu/workflows/141).
 [Installation](https://hi-friends-sdc2.readthedocs.io/en/latest/installation.html) and [execution](https://hi-friends-sdc2.readthedocs.io/en/latest/execution.html) instructions can be found in the online documentation developed in this repository.